Ken Landgraf

-Ken Landgraf (born 1950) is an American comic book artist and commercial illustrator.
+Ken Landgraf (born 1950) is an American comic book artist, storyboard illustrator, and commercial artist.
+He is particularly known for illustrating "At the Sign of the Lion", widely regarded as the first published solo Wolverine story.

 Early life and education

 Kenneth Landgraf was born in Sheboygan, Wisconsin.
 He admired the work of comic book artists like Reed Crandall, Russ Heath, Sam Glanzman, Jim Steranko, and Wally Wood, among others.
 Landgraf described his early interest in comics: